khval/RetroMode.library/README.md

 make install

-first install install header files into the OS4.1 SDK.
+first install, installs the header files into the AmigaOS4.1 SDK.

 "make clean"

-Delete any old .o files, if RetroMode or tests crashes then this is a likely cause, structs are changed and things are added, if structs are allocated incorrect size to a old sizeof(struct) then memory gets over written system crashes.
+Delete any old .o files, if RetroMode.library or tests crashes then this is a likely caused by outdated .o files.

+structs in header files are often changed, if structs are allocated incorrect size to a old sizeof(struct) then memory gets over written, result is a system crash. if things that are removed is being used by old .o files system crash and so on.

 "make"